FEEEDS-GALLUP 8th Annual Africa Forum - "Africa's Business Economy & the AfCFTA — The Key Role of SMEs"

 Dr. Hippolyte Fofack is Chief Economist, Director of Research and International Cooperation at the African Export-Import Bank (Afreximbank).
 He will be speaking on "How Afreximbank Leverages Its Programs to Support the SME Sector."
 Dr. Fofack has more than 20 years of experience in development economics, international trade, banking, international finance and academia.
 Prior to joining the African Export-Import Bank, he was with the World Bank Group, where he served in several capacities, including as senior economist and head of the Macroeconomic and Growth Research Program.
 In 2005, Dr. Fofack was elected to the African Academy of Sciences, has served on the advisory board of Pennsylvania's Lincoln University and is a member of the Africa Society of the National Summit on Africa Board of Directors.
 Dr. Francis Mangeni is Senior Advisor to the AfCFTA Secretary General and is Head of Trade Promotion & Programs.
 His topic will be "AfCFTA: How It Supports SME Participation in Regional Trade."
 Dr. Mangeni has worked and consulted extensively on the multilateral trade system and African economic integration, is a senior fellow at the Nelson Mandela School of Public Governance, and has served as Director of Trade, Customs and Monetary Affairs with the Common Market for Eastern and Southern Africa (COMESA).

-Given that the FEEEDS-Gallup Africa Forum was created eight years ago with the objective of 'highlighting Africa's key topics with dialogue & data,' Gallup's Sub-Sahara Africa Regional Director, Magali Rheault, will scene set the Forum with key Gallup data on the "Current Africa Business Environment for SMEs & Regional Economies."
+Given that the FEEEDS-Gallup Africa Forum was created eight years ago with the objective of 'highlighting Africa's key topics with dialogue & data,' Gallup's Sub-Saharan Africa Regional Director, Magali Rheault, will scene set the Forum with key data on "Current Africa Business Environment for SMEs & Regional Economies."

 FEEEDS & FE3DS, LLC